freva-org/metadata-crawler/docs/source/chapter2-config/sec1-datasets.rst

   corresponding key is absent in the parsed metadata.
 These defaults override the dialect defaults if both are specified.

-Datasets may also specify the number of threads and other crawling parameters via CLI options rather than in the config file.

 Storage options
 ---------------

 The ``fs_type`` key determines which storage backend the crawler uses to traverse files.
-Each backend accepts a set of parameters under ``storage_options``.
+Each backend accepts a set of backend specific parameters under ``storage_options``.
 This section summarises supported backends and their options.

 POSIX (default)
 ^^^^^^^^^^^^^^^

 If ``fs_type`` is omitted or set to ``posix``, the crawler walks a local filesystem.
 No special options are required.
-The ``root_path`` must be an absolute path.

 S3/MinIO
 ^^^^^^^^